About Walking in Mallorca

 National parks routes

-The Cabrera Islands lie 10km off the south east corner of Mallorca and form the protected Maratime-Terrestrial Natural Park.
-The ecosystems here have been relatively well protected and preserved.
-The 14km coastline of the main island offers coves and inlets throughout the small island with the highest peak being only 172m.
-There are several hikes where you can visit the ruined castle, the lighthouse or numerous caves, these must be arranged with the park ranger in advance.
-Access is only granted to authorised boats which leave from Colonia de Sant Jordi daily during peak season.
+The Cabrera Islands lie 10km off the south-east corner of Mallorca and form the protected Maritime-Terrestrial Natural Park.
+The ecosystems here have been well protected and preserved and the 14km coastline around the main island offers coves and inlets while the highest peak is only 172m.
+There are several hikes where you can visit the ruined castle, the lighthouse or numerous caves.
+Access to these islands must be arranged with the park rangers in advance and only authorised boats which leave from Colonia de Sant Jordi daily during peak season are authorised to reach the islands.
 More details can be found on our Cabrera Natural Park page.

 Sa Dragonera Natural Park

-The terrain here is very dry due to a shortage of water and effects of the salty sea hitting the rocks, this has then formed great cliffs on the island.
-The island of Sa Dragonera is steeped with history as the moorish pirates used this island as a base for attacking the Mallorcan coast.
-There are three main trails here, each from Cala Lledo to either the Llebeig lighthouse, a 4.5km walk along a path to the south of Sa Dragonera or the Vell lighthouse, 2.8km rocky path where walking shoes are recommended and thirdly a shorter half hour walk to the Tramuntana lighthouse.
+The island of Sa Dragonera is steeped with history as the Moorish pirates used it as a base for attacking the Mallorcan coast.
+The terrain here is very dry due to a shortage of water and effects of the salty sea hitting the rocks, which also means that scenic cliffs have formed on the island.
+There are three main trails, all departing from Cala Lledo.
+From here, head to the Llebeig lighthouse, a 4.5km walk along a path to the south of Sa Dragonera, or towards the Vell lighthouse, a 2.8km rocky path where walking shoes are recommended.
+Last but not least, the shorter half an hour walk to the Tramuntana lighthouse might appeal to you.

 Serra de Tramuntana

 The Serra de Tramuntana mountain range creates the ‘backbone’ of Mallorca spanning from the south to the north along the whole western part of the island.
 Awarded World Heritage Status by UNESCO in 2011, the Tramuntana mountains are recognised for their physical and cultural significance to the island.
-The highest peak in Mallorca’s largest mountain range is the Puig Major with a height of 1445m and is unsuprisingly the highest mountain in the whole of the Balearic Islands.
+The highest peak in Mallorca’s largest mountain range is the Puig Major with a height of 1445m which is, unsuprisingly, the highest mountain in the whole of the Balearic Islands.
 The mountains are made from limestone and offer many crags for climbing as well as walking.

 Also see: Nature Parks in Mallorca